Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 - Adware - is unwanted software designed to throw advertisements up on your screen, most often within a web browser.they simply trick you to click on it and then install the malware in your device.
 - Spyware - it secretly observes about the computer activities without the permissions and report to the adversery.
 It basically enters to the device by phishing or spoofing- by clicking the untrusted links or downloading some file from untrusted sources.
-- Virus -
+- Virus - virus is a kind of malware which once gets inside the network or the system then starts replicating itself inside the system and infects the whole system.
+It just ==needs a human contact to start replicating== , it can be clicking on the some link or installing any software or file from untrusted location.
-- Worms
+- Worms - it is all over same as that of the VIRUS , there is just a small difference , that is ==it doesn't require any human contact for replication==, it does that automatically.
-- Trojan Horse
+- Trojan Horse -
 - Ransomware
 - Rootkit
 - keylogger